StuartMosquera/DodgeTheCreeps2D/README.md

 This is my first 2D game, which I created by following the step-by-step tutorial from the [Godot Docs](https://docs.godotengine.org/en/stable/).

-In this simple game, you just have to _dodge_ enemies for as long as possible.
+In this simple game, the player must _dodge_ enemies for as long as possible.

 - **Engine:** Godot .NET
 - **Renderer:** Compatibility